Telecom Terminology and Acronyms

 Balanced Signal Transmission – Two voltages, equal and opposite in phase with respect to each other, across the conductors or a twisted-pair (commonly referred to a tip and ring).

-Basic Rate Interface – BRI – The basic subscriber loop for one or two users, which delivers two 64 kpbs B channels and one 16 kbps D channel over a standard twisted pair loop.
+Basic Rate Interface – BRI – The basic subscriber loop for one or two users, which delivers two 64 kbps B channels and one 16 kbps D channel over a standard twisted-pair loop.
 Each circuit-switched B channel can transmit voice or data simultaneously.
 The D channel transmits call control messages and user packet data.